pkjmesra/nseta/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/pkjmesra/nseta.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/pkjmesra/nseta/context:python)
 [![codecov](https://codecov.io/gh/pkjmesra/nseta/branch/main/graph/badge.svg)](https://codecov.io/gh/pkjmesra/nseta)

-Python Library to
+Python Library (and console/CLI application) to
--  get publicly available data on [NSE India website](https://www1.nseindia.com/) ie. stock live quotes, historical data, live indices.
+-  Get publicly available data on [NSE India website](https://www1.nseindia.com/) ie. stock live-quotes and historical data.
--  plot various technical indicators
+-  Plot various technical indicators
--  pattern recognition and fitment using candlestick charts
+-  Pattern recognition and fitment using candlestick charts
--  backtest trading strategies
+-  Backtest trading strategies
--  forecasting with custom strategies
+-  Forecasting with standard as well as custom strategies
--  create scanners and generate signals for various technical indicators or for BUY/SELL
+-  Create scanners and generate signals for various technical indicators or for BUY/SELL
--  create your own strategy
+-  Create and build your own trading strategy

+## Disclaimer
+- The recommendations that you receive when you run the scan for intraday or swing trading is only for academic research purposes.
+- Though, you are free to take the recommended BUY/SELL positions.
+Any loss you make from those are entirely at your own risk.
+- The author of the library cannot be held responsible and is free from any legal liability.

 ## Donate

 [![Otechie](https://api.otechie.com/pkjmes/badge.svg)](https://otechie.com/pkjmes)

 ## Libraries Required
--  beautifulsoup4
--  requests
--  numpy
--  pandas
--  Click
--  six
--  lxml
--  Sphinx
--  pystan
--  fbprophet
--  fastquant
 - (See requirements.txt file for more)

 For Windows systems you can install Anaconda, this will cover many dependancies (You'll have to install requests and beautifulsoup additionally though)